 You are visiting a serverless blog!
 You can see below a sample request flow for this blog.
-AWS (Amazon Web Services) owns the servers that house the blog's content and are responsible for serving it when requested.
+AWS (Amazon Web Services) owns the servers that house the blog's content and is responsible for serving it when requested.

 Here is a basic introduction to Serverless Architectures.